Skip to main content

 Example:

-In the Console UI, IdP-initiated login is configured during application setup.
-Enter a Login URL — the endpoint users visit to start the IdP-initiated flow (e.g., https://auth.example.com/saml/sso/portal-app).
-Optionally enter a Relay State URL — the landing page for the user after authentication.
+In the Console, IdP-initiated login is set on the application’s Protocol & Assertion Settings card under IdP-Initiated Login.
+Enter a Login URL to enable the flow (e.g., https://auth.example.com/saml/sso/portal-app), and optionally a Relay State URL for where the user lands after authentication.

 When a user navigates to https://auth.example.com/saml/sso/portal-app, the Orchestrator authenticates them (if not already authenticated), builds a SAML assertion, and POSTs it to the app’s assertion consumer service URL with the relay state set to https://portal.example.com/.